seolhalee/seolhalee.github.io/portfolio.md

 <p><br></p>

 ## Socially Constructed Space: Place Dynamics and Digital Media
-> Places are socially constructed, in relation of experiences, knowledge, and interactions in physical and digital spaces.
+> Places are socially constructed with experiences, knowledge, and interactions in physical and digital spaces.
 <p><br></p>

 ### More Than a Property: Place-based Meaning Making and Mobilization on Social Media to Resist Gentrification